hackoregon/backend-service-pattern/README.md

 * Docker or Docker toolkit
 * Travis-CI
 * Cluster deployment keys  - Contact the DevOps team
+* ECR Password - Contact the DevOps Team
-* ECS Service Name - Contact the DevOps team
+* ECS Service Name - See Section 5

 ## How to build